Learning Chinese has never been easier. It’s still a long journey but it’s not as hard as most people think.

-Learning chinese is easier than most people think.
-I like chinese, because compared to other languages, it is very logical.
-You don’t have to conjugate, you don’t have special past or future tenses and characters are built up from radicals (often times visually displaying their meaning).
+I like Chinese because for me, it is a little bit more on the consistent side than some other languages (French, German).
+You don’t have to conjugate, you don’t have special past or future tenses and characters are built up from basic parts called radicals (often times visually displaying their meaning).

-For me, the hardest parts about learning chinese are writing the characters and voicing the tones correctly.
+For me, the hardest parts about learning Chinese is writing the characters and voicing the tones correctly.

-I think the most important part is having a solid grasp of the vocabulary first, then playing around with it by forming sentences, posing and answering question.
-Many people skip learning the characters and first learn just to speak.
-This is a huge mistake because they then need to relearn the characters for all the words which they supposedly already know.
+The most important part is having a solid grasp of the vocabulary first, then playing around with it by forming sentences, posing and answering questions.
+Many people skip learning the characters and learn just to speak which is a huge mistake because they then need to relearn the characters for all the words they supposedly already know.

 Those are the apps / websites which I use:

-- chinese language subreddit - all the stuff below I found through this subreddit, though it can be a bit daunting visiting it because most people there are on HSK 5 or HSK 6
+- Chinese language subreddit - all the stuff below I found through this subreddit, though it can be a bit daunting visiting it because many people there are on HSK 5 or HSK 6

 - TOFU learn - a very good app for learning the vocabulary, I like it especially because its divided into sets that correspond to the HSK levels